2022 World Cup Qualifiers: No Zaha no problem for Ivory Coast against Mozambique

 The Al Rayyan attacker grabbed an assist when his low cross found Jean Michael Seri, who beat his marker before scoring with a low shot to seal Ivory Coast's 3-0 win on the night.

-Despite suffering their first defeat in Group B, Tunisia remained at the top of the standings - three points ahead of second-placed Zambia with the two teams set to meet in Rades on Tuesday.
+Despite suffering their first defeat in Group B, Tunisia remained at the top of the standings - level on points with second-placed Guinea and three points ahead of second-placed Zambia.

+Tunisia are set to host Zambia in Rades on Tuesday, while Guinea will be away to Mauritania on the same day.